DulceF/computer-vision-rock-paper-scissors/README.md

 •	Rock smashes scissors.
 •	Paper covers rock.
 •	Scissors cut paper.

-The project will be created using python and an image model.
+The project will be created using python functions and later an image model.

-Python:
+# First part of the project
 -	To arbitrary generate the computer’s choices, I imported the random module: import random

 For simplicity, this task and the following will be stored in a function that can be called when necessary. def get_computer_choice():

-# Computer choice
 The computer will randomly choose one of the options: possible_choices = ["rock", "paper", "scissors"]
     computer_choice = random.choice(possible_choices)